-Beijing gathering regional support for China’s New Silk Road.
+Beijing is gathering regional support for China’s New Silk Road.
 They set aside over US$40 billion to build infrastructure projects which will connect Asia to Europe.

 The project is based off the original Silk Road which stretched over 6000 kilometers from China to Europe and lasted for over a millennium.